 - Updating Kitchen and Baths – If you’re going to spend money anywhere the kitchen and bathrooms are the places.
 Kitchen and baths will generally allow you to recoup 80% of your renovation costs.

 - Update lighting, outlet faceplates, and doorknobs are other easy, do-it-yourself projects that will improve the look and feel (cleanliness) of the home.
 You can lower your costs on items like faceplates and kitchen cabinet hardware by purchasing in bulk.
 Amazon is a great place to shop these types of items.

 Don’t forget to ask yourself how you will pay for the renovations.
 The right way to pay for the renovations is to do it with cash.
 Don’t use a credit card.
 If your house doesn’t sell right away you’re going to get stuck with +20% interest charges, which will consume your profit.

 Renovating a home isn’t about doing shoddy work, or installing cheap renovations solely for the purpose of a profit.
 It’s about adding as much value to the home for what it is worth.
 When flipping houses spending a lot of money on renovations does not automatically translate to a higher selling price and increased profits.

-If you’re a DIYer I recommend Family Handyman magazine.
+If you’re a DIYer I recommend Family Handyman magazine and Family Handyman, 100 Things Every Homeowner Must Know: How to Save Money, Solve Problems and Improve Your Home.
 A great resource for household tips on remodeling and repair.

 #5 How Long Will it Take?

-This aspect of house flipping is often the forgotten step because an enormous amount of time is spent on finding a house and evaluating the renovations you may do.
+This aspect of real estate flipping is often the forgotten step because an enormous amount of time is spent on finding a house and evaluating the renovations you may do.